Living experiences means moving from spectator to protagonist, that is, active tourism. This is a selection of the funniest offer in Thailand.

 At noon or when you need to relax a bit, you will find that there is no better place than a room with dim lighting, relaxing music, air conditioning and hands that take care of you gently.

-Further information and nice video in this post about Thai massages.
+Further information in this post about Thai massages.

 Spas, luxury relax

 Within the range of leisure activities available in Thailand, spas offer an unequalled opportunity to wind down and to allow yourself to be pampered.